divyareddy2005/weather-forecasting/README.md

 HTML: Structures the web page and its content.
 CSS: Styles the page's layout and visual elements.
-JavaScript: Handles user interactions, API requests, and data processing.
+JavaScript: Handles user interactions, API requests, and data processing